facebook/react-native-website/docs/scrollview.md

 ### `onMomentumScrollBegin`

-Called when the momentum scroll starts (scroll which occurs as the ScrollView glides to a stop).
+Called when the momentum scroll starts (scroll which occurs as the ScrollView starts gliding).

 | Type     | Required |
 | -------- | -------- |